LoginRadius/engineering-portal/content/growth/qr-code-in-marketing/index.md

 For instance, many online glasses stores have provided product QR Codes.
 These codes, when scanned with a smartphone, provide a try-on experience where the user can try shades and spectacles and choose the one that suits them the most.

 The pandemic-driven convenience of QR Codes is helping vendors and marketers to plan strategies around leveraging QR Codes to deliver [hassle-free smart authentication](https://www.loginradius.com/blog/identity/iot-smart-authentication/) experiences that help increase conversion rates as the need to visit a store is eliminated.

+In addition to these benefits, incorporating a <a rel="nofollow" href="https://www.qrcode-tiger.com/">free QR code generator</a> into your ecommerce business or product offerings can further streamline the shopping experience and boost sales.

 ### #3.
 Converts One-time Customers to Repeat Buyers